1) Weak core skills in maths, English, verbal and non-verbal reasoning

 2) A misunderstanding with specific question types

+Read the instructions for each section.
 Don’t assume you know what the question is asking you to do without reading the instructions!
 Different question types can look very similar.

 3) The need to improve speed when answering questions

-An average student might be just as capable of answering a question as a top student but considerably slower at doing so.
-There are lots of questions to do in a relatively short time so students who are faster at completing questions will likely perform better.
+An average student might be just as capable of answering a question as a top student, but considerably slower at doing so.
+There are lots of questions to do in a relatively short time, so students who are faster at completing questions will likely perform better.

 4) Exam nerves from the exam environment or parental pressure

-Some students actually finds exams fun and can’t wait to get in the exam room.
+Some students actually find exams fun and can’t wait to get in the exam room.
 Most, however, have a certain level of anxiety.
 This is why we recommend doing multiple mock tests.
 After the first one, the exam environment becomes more familiar and less stressful.
 When the real test day comes, the student will be more relaxed and able to focus on the paper and not their surroundings.

 We all want the best for our children, but remember 11plus students are young.
 The exam is likely to be the most important test they have taken to date.
-Therefore as parents you need to also think about your attitude towards 11 plus preparation.
+Therefore, as parents, you need to also think about your attitude towards 11 plus preparation.
 Don’t leave it to the student – get involved with their preparation.
 Be supportive and encourage them, but be careful not to be overly pushy or critical if they aren’t scoring as highly as you expected.

 5) Bad exam technique